 Getting a company to setup and install your network will always be easier than planning and deploying your own network solution, but if you have the time and are willing to learn then you can save your school some money.
 This guide will attempt to help you to setup a Windows Server 2003 Domain for […]

-Since ICT has become a major part of the school curriculum, the use of computers and IT resources has grown exponentially.
+ICT is major part of the school curriculum, the use of computers and IT resources has grown exponentially and continues to grow.
 Almost gone are the days of running a few standalone PCs, or running a Peer to Peer Internet enabled network.
 It is time to embrace the centralised server environment.
-It isn't as complex as it […]
+It isn’t as complex as […]

 Ever need to change a single property of a whole set of user accounts.
 I had to change the Home Drive letter assigned to over a 2000 accounts on a Windows 2003 Active Directory Domain recently.